 - Preheat oven to 400°.

-- Brush each acorn squash half with 1 tsp olive oil and season with salt and pepper.
+- Brush each acorn squash half with 1 teaspoon olive oil and season with salt and pepper.
 Place cut side down on cookie sheet.

 - Bake squash at 400° for 30 minutes.

 - While squash is baking, brown ground turkey in a skillet.
 Drain fat and then add onion and mushrooms.
+If desired, also add minced garlic and diced bell pepper.
 Sauté until onion is translucent.
 Add rice, spinach, thyme, and broth.
 Mix well.